andrew-juliawan/competition-CeNCE-CS0/README.md

 | **Mission & Objective** | CeNCE's core mission is to nurture the next generation of computing leaders by providing rigorous training and contest exposure.
 It aims to elevate computational thinking, problem-solving skills, and algorithm mastery among aspiring students, bridging the gap between foundational programming and elite competitive standards (like ICPC and IOI). |
 | **Source** | [CeNCE Official Website](https://cence.comp.nus.edu.sg/) |

+## ⭐ My Motivation

+My participation in the CeNCE CS0 competition was driven by clear personal and academic goals:

+1.  **To test my Python skill in a competition stage:** The CS0 level, focused on foundational programming concepts, provided an excellent environment to stress-test my command of Python under competitive time constraints.
+2.  **To test the water to have learning experience at NUS School of Computing:** Engaging with a program developed by the NUS School of Computing offered an invaluable opportunity to experience the level of rigor and academic standard upheld by the university.

 CeNCE-CS0 is a coding competition held on 2 August hosted on the **Coursemology** platform and organized by the **NUS School of Computing**.
 The contest consists of 5 questions, all of which participants are required to solve using a **local IDE** (IDLE) on Python within 2 hours.
 CS0 covers topics about strings, tuples, lists, functions, nested loops, data abstraction, and common problem solving techniques.